Fried Vegan Mushroom Wontons with Sweet Chili Sauce

 Instructions

-4. Fry the wontons.
-In a large wok, saucepan, or deep fat fryer, heat neutral hot at 200 degrees Celcius (392 degrees Fahrenheit) to deep fry.
-Once the oil is hot, gently add a few wontons into the oil and fry until bubbly and golden brown.
-Drain on kitchen paper and repeat until all wontons are fried.
+- In a large wok, saucepan, or deep-fat fryer, heat 1 litre oil at 200℃ (392℉).
+Once the oil comes to temperature, carefully add a few wontons into the oil and fry until bubbly and golden-brown.
+Remove from the oil with a slotted spoon and drain any excess grease on kitchen paper.
+Repeat until all wontons are fried.

 Frequently Asked Questions: